These notes are old, but still entirely valid. For updates see the Freelance Fees Guide.

-In addition photographers charge for digital delivery, either by burning to CD/DVD, or by digital transmission, and also digital archiving on a hard drive or storable media.
+In addition photographers charge for digital delivery, either by burning to CD/DVD or by digital transmission, and also digital archiving.

 Here then is a guide to digital charges recommended by the NUJ, to create a transparent and open system that fairly rewards photographers for both their time and expertise, as well as one that informs buyers of photography what they should expect for their money.

 Note: these charges are applicable only to editorial and PR photography for newspaper and magazines.
 Digital charges for medium to large format and studio work will be higher, especially where files are converted from RGB to CMYK, and proof prints are supplied.

 The guide works through a typical digital photographer's workflow - from digital capture through to the presentation of processed files.

 |Digital or inkjet contact sheets ||£20.00 per contact sheet||Processed digital image file* (or scan from film)||£15.00 per file||Bulk processing of digital files||£100.00 per hour for orders over 7 files (minimum fee one hour)||Burning files to CD||£10.00 per CD||Burning files to DVD||£20.00 per DVD||Digital transmission||£20.00 for up to 10 images||Each further transmission after the first 10||£2.00 surcharge on each image|